SeddikBellamine/Boson-Protocol-Exchange/README.md

 - As the buyer of a listing, I can complete the linked escrow and confirm the receipt of the item.
 - As a seller, my Ethereum account is funded with the proceeds of a sale once the buyer has completed/finalised the linked escrow, once the listed goods have exchanged possession.
 - As the buyer of a listing, I can complain the linked escrow should an issue with the exchange of physical goods occur.

+# Input:

+You can test the Dapp with this input:

+Buyer 1 | Credit | 20
+Buyer 2 | Credit | 40
+Seller 1 | Offer | Coffee, 3
+Seller 2 | Offer | T-Shirt, 5

+Seller 1 | Offer | Tea, 2.5
+Seller 1 | Offer | Cake, 3.5
+Seller 2 | Offer | Shorts, 8
+Seller 2 | Offer | Hoody, 12
+Buyer 1 | Order | T-Shirt
+Buyer 1 | Deposit | 10
+Buyer 2 | Order | Hoody
+Buyer 1 | Complete | T-Shirt
+Buyer 1 | Order | Coffee
+Buyer 1 | Order | Cake
+Buyer 2 | Complain | Hoody
+Buyer 2 | Order | Tea
+Buyer 1 | Complete | Coffee

+Ps: the system will not give the same output as in the problem statement because its a real Dapp and for each transaction there will be the cost of the transaction fees ...